LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-activity-grid.md

    5. AVG.
 TIME TO ANSWER CHAT
    6. MAX.
 TIME TO ANSWER CHAT

-### Common to LoB, Campaign, Entry Point and Engagement panels
+### Common to LoB, campaign, entry point and engagement panels

 In order to isolate filtering by a specific object name to a single panel without influencing the other panels, a search box has been added to each panel.
 Searching and selecting one or more Lines of Business, Campaigns, Engagements, or Entry Points (each in their respective panel), will filter all the visualizations in the panel.
 This will allow drill down to the performance of a designated group of object (for example: all Sales related LoBs).